 It’s cold and flu season; sniffles and sore throats and sick days.
-Some nasty little bug bit me hard this weekend which meant cough syrup and pajama time.
-Nothing quite so sexy as a fever. *cough, cough, cough* Time for a big bowl of nature’s remedy… Chicken Soup.
+Some nasty little bug bit me hard this weekend which meant cough syrup and pyjama time.
+Nothing quite so sexy as a fever. *cough, cough, cough* Time for a big bowl of nature’s penicillin… Chicken Soup.

 Ingredients such as garlic and pepper have excellent healing properties for respiratory ailments, they work in much same way as modern cough medicines, thinning mucus and making breathing easier.
 Yes… I said ‘mucus’.

-In fact, some science guys and gals have done actual research on this topic, among them… Dr. Irwin Ziment, M.D., pulmonary specialist and professor at the UCLA School for Medicine, says chicken soup contains drug-like agents similar to those in modern cold medicines.
+It’s not just grandmother’s behind this, there’s actual research on the healing properties of chicken soup.
+Dr. Irwin Ziment, M.D., pulmonary specialist and professor at the UCLA School for Medicine, says chicken soup contains drug-like agents similar to those in modern cold medicines.
 For example, amino acids released from chicken during cooking chemically resembles the drug acetylcysteine, prescribed for bronchitis and other respiratory problems.